kaito-undefined/fc26-wc/README.md

 Welcome to the official repository for the **2026 World Cup Qualifiers Dashboard**.
 This web application provides an interactive, visually stunning, and dynamic interface to track the group stage standings of a unique, community-driven tournament.

+## 🔗 Visit the Site
+You can visit the deployed site from [this](https://kaito-undefined.github.io/fc26-wc/) link.

 ## 📝 About the Project

 This project was born out of a custom **2026 World Cup Tournament organized entirely on Twitter, hosted by @rrbnnts**.